-1. Project Statement Title Copy Grant Title, or Enter unique project statement title below: 2.
+1. Project Statement Title Copy Grant Title, or Enter the unique project statement title below: 2.
 Geographic Location: 3.
-TRACS Group - Select the group responsible for the grant proposal at the lowest level (e.g. the state agency and/or division or sub-group):
+TRACS Group - Select the group responsible for the grant proposal at the lowest level (e.g., the state agency and/or division or sub-group):

-4. Point of Contact (identify a single point of contact for grant activities) - list full name, title (optional), phone number, email address and organization name: : Identify the primary single point of contact for the grant activities in this performance report (this may be the same person listed as the grant recipient in the Grant Proposal or may be another staff member).
+- 4. Point of Contact - GrantSolutions you can identify one (primary) or two contacts (secondary) who have or will have access to GrantSolutions if the grant was awarded. - TRACS (identify a single point of contact for grant activities) list full name, title (optional), phone number, email address, and organization name: Identify the single primary point of contact for the grant activities in this performance report (this may be the same person listed as the grant recipient in the Grant Proposal or maybe another staff member).
 Enter the search parameters by First and Last Name or Email Address or click Add Contact if needed.